RESEARCH

 CHILDREN’S PERCEPTIONS OF AUTISTIC BEHAVIOR

 From a young age, children learn from adults and peers about their society’s unwritten rules for how to behave.
 Even by 18 months of age, children can understand these rules and use them to judge whether other people are behaving appropriately.
 However, children can also take other information (such as someone’s intentions) into account.
 Because children are sensitive to social rules for behavior, and because autism is characterized by unusual behaviors, we are interested in this project in how non-autistic children evaluate the behavior of autistic children.
-We are currently recruiting children between 4 and 7 years to meet with us over Zoom to answer questions about a story depicting children behaving in a variety of ways.
-If you have questions about this study, or you and your child are interested in participating, email Zoe Sargent at zsargent@virginia.edu.
+See here for one publication on this topic.
+For more information, email Zoe Robertson at zrobertson@virginia.edu.

 Top ↑